SIVAPRAKASH5668/WE-EmpoweHer-AI/README.md

 ## 🙏 Acknowledgments

 - Special thanks to all contributors
-- Also for my Team Crews
+- Also for my Team Members

 ---
 ⭐️ Star this project if you find it helpful!